 If the President is unable to serve, the Vice President shall complete the President’s term.
 If the Vice President is unable to serve, the succession shall be determined by the Executive Committee.
 The Parliamentarian will convene the Executive Committee as soon as possible to select a Faculty President from current qualified members of the Faculty Senate.
 The Parliamentarian shall chair the Executive Committee until a Faculty President has been selected by a majority of the Executive Committee.

 Term of Office The Faculty President is elected for a two year term and may serve no more than two such terms consecutively, using the method described in Article II.A.2.e above.
-(This provision will be enacted after the completion of the first one-year term of any Faculty President-Elect to be elected in the 2013 Faculty President Election.)

 Vice President